liqingy5/distributed-system-projects/project2/README.md

 ## Test instruction

-In src directory,run
+### Environment set up

+In src directory, run the test script to set up docker containers with bridge network.
+(To instructor: we have configure the test script to match our application, please use our test_p2.py in src directory for testing)

 ```Bash
 python test_p2.py init
 ```

-Wait the script complete, then you should be able to see 5 container running on docker dashboard, or you can confirm by running
+Wait the script to complete, then you should be able to see 5 containers running on docker dashboard, or you can confirm by running

 ```Bash
 docker ps